X

 How to find out what apps are draining your Android phone's battery

-If your Android battery is prematurely running out, this trick that might help you extend the time between charges.
+If your Android battery is prematurely running out, this trick might help you extend the time between charges.

 Written by Jack Wallen, Contributing Writer